 An adhesive is a chemical, typically liquid or semi-liquid, that adheres or bonds items together.
 Adhesives come from either natural or synthetic sources; glue on tape, masking tape, duct tape, etc. and can come in many forms, drying adhesives, pressure sensitive adhesives, contact adhesives, hot adhesives, multi-part adhesives, one-part adhesives, natural adhesives, and synthetic adhesives.
 If it is used on carpet for whatever reason, maybe as a protector for paint or to do a quick patch-up job on ripped carpet, the residue will remain on the carpet in a matter of days if left to sit.
 Read on to learn about removing adhesive residue on your carpet.

-It is first important to understand what the chemical makeup of glue is.
-Adhesives are primarily a made petroleum based chemical so the best chemical to use is a petroleum based product. .
+The residue of glue is sticky and can attract dust, dirt or any particulate to the carpet thus creating a new stain.
+Not to mention the texture can be incredibly annoying.
+First, it’s important to understand what the chemical makeup of glue is in order to understand how to remove it.
+Adhesives are primarily a made petroleum-based chemical so the best chemical to use is a petroleum-based product.
+The most commonly used product is “Goof Off” which can be found at any Home Depot, as well as lighter fluid, De-Solv-It, and rubbing alcohol.
+If one doesn’t work, simply try another.
 As with any stain removal technique, you will want to try a test application on a small, inconspicuous spot to be sure it does not damage the color or fibers of your carpet.
-The most commonly used product is “Goof Off” which can be found at any Home Depot or failing that you can use tighter fluid.